kelson8/KCTrainerIV/README.md

 # Credit
 Credits to akifle47 on GitHub for the original InGameTimeCycEditor mod: https://github.com/akifle47/InGameTimecycEditor/

+Credits to user-grinch on GitHub and the Cheat Menu for GTA SA/VC/3 for the ImGui style, colors, and fonts: https://github.com/user-grinch/Cheat-Menu/

 # License
 This project is licensed under the MIT license.